Debangliu123/AVFuseFormer/README.md

-# FusionFormerNet: An Audio-Visual Fusion Network Using DTC-FFNFormer for Time-Domain Speech Separation
+# AVFuseFormer:  Audio-Visual Fusion and Sequence Modeling Network Using LGAF and DFBN for Efficient Speech Separation
 <img src='fig/AVSS-FusionFormer.jpg' align="center" width=800>

 To demonstrate the effectiveness of our model on real-world audio visual speech data, we obtained several real-world video recordings from YouTube containing mixed speech from two speakers, to demonstrate the effectiveness of our separation model.
 The demo results can be accessed through the following link: